Law of the Jungle (1995 film)

-Law of the Jungle, also known as Jungle Law, is a 1995 Canadian-American martial arts film film written, produced and directed by Damian Lee, starring Jeff Wincott, Paco Christian Prieto and Christina Cox.
-Wincott stars as a lawyer who has fallen on hard times, and must fight in underground tournaments organized by a mobster (Prieto) who was once his childhood friend.
-The film was retitled Street Law for its U.S. release.
+Law of the Jungle, also known as Jungle Law, is a 1995 Canadian-American martial arts film written, produced and directed by Damian Lee, starring Jeff Wincott, Paco Christian Prieto and Christina Cox.
+Wincott stars as a lawyer who has fallen on hard times and must fight in underground tournaments organized by a mobster (Prieto) who was once his childhood friend.
+The film was retitled Street Law for its American release.

 Plot

 John Ryan, reformed youth offender turned lawyer, gives a lot of his time to pro bono cases, which has caused his finances to dwindle and led him to contract a debt with Larry, a loan shark.
 While Larry is actually a friend and shows great leniency towards him, the debt attracts the attention of mobster Luis Calderone.
 Calderone is no stranger to Ryan, as the two were partners in crime during their teenage years, before Ryan left him behind during a police chase, leaving him to bear the consequences of their offense.
 Now firmly entrenched in a life of crime, Calderone intends to use his underworld connections to hasten Ryan's downfall and get revenge for his perceived betrayal.

 Calderone roughs up Larry to force him to sell Ryan's debt, forges the lawyer's credit rating and fabricates connections to several homicides, getting him disbarred and making him homeless.
 Now in a desperate situation, Ryan is offered a way out: he must participate in an underground fighting circuit run by Calderone.
 Then, the kingpin ups the ante and attempts to coerce his former friend into becoming a hitman for him.
 Adding to the tension between the two men is the presence of Kelly, Calderone's girlfriend, with whom Ryan has become infatuated.